-Christina Beliard started the year off with zero followers on TikTok.
+Christina Beliard started off 2020 with zero followers on TikTok.
 But that all changed with an off-the-cuff video about her work bae.

 “We had to work on Martin Luther King Jr. Day, and I was like ‘Dang, we gotta go to work,'” the 25-year-old told ESSENCE GU.